OakesekAo/BlazorMovie/README.md

 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements or find any issues, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize the README to include any additional information specific to your project or to provide more detailed instructions as needed.